neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 - Programmatically by using the [`knob.value = ...`](../werkbank/WritableKnob/value.html) setter.
   - Use this setter, for example, in `onChanged` callbacks.

-Here is an example of a use case that uses a double slider knob to control the value of a slider:
+This example shows a use case that uses a double slider knob to control the value of a slider:

 ```dart
 WidgetBuilder sliderUseCase(UseCaseComposer c) {